My old maths teacher once told me that there are three kinds of people in the world:

 - those who let things happen

-She was standing over me at the time as I whined pathetically about how no one could be expected to solve her impossible equations, so it was fairly obvious that I belonged securely in the third category.
+She was standing over me at the time as I whined pathetically about how no one could be expected to solve her impossible equations, so it was fairly obvious that I belonged in the third category.

 Flash forward: the 21st century.
 A group of teachers are sitting around a staff-room table.
 Enter ‘Annoying Enthusiastic Teacher’ carrying a pile of handouts.

 ANNOYING ENTHUSIASTIC TEACHER: Here you go guys, here’s a draft of the new look report we’ve redesigned for Yr10.
 Check it out and let us know what you think.

 ME: (Picks up draft document and reads it).
 What’s this bullshit!
 What total moron designed this?
 Do they really expect us to know what curriculum level a student is working at?
 More bloody work!
 (Throws document on the table, spilling all the coffee cups).